ACGaming/UniversalTweaks/README.md

 * **Bibliocraft**
     * **Disable Version Check:** Fixes client-side memory leak by disabling version check
     * **Fix Fancy Sign Rotation:** Fix Fancy Signs rendering items and blocks in different ways between the GUI and in-world
+    * **Fix IItemHandler Method Not Existing:** Fix IItemHandler#getStackInSlot method not existing due to being obfuscated by IInventory, preventing countless errors
     * **Fix ItemStack Copying:** Fixes removing an ItemStack not copying all data correctly, particularly for backpacks
     * **Fix Left Handed Rendering:** Fixes the Antique Atlas and Clipboard rendering incorrect when the Main Hand is set to Left
     * **Multiplayer Sound Fix:** Register all sounds, fixing bugs when attempting to play them on servers